-As Canada celebrates its 154th birthday and folks from sea-to-sea gather in celebration, we turn to the lighter side and consider, briefly, some techniques for concealing farts in public.
+As Canada commemorates its 154th birthday and folks from sea-to-sea gather in celebration, we turn to the lighter side and consider, briefly, some techniques for concealing farts in public.

 Kindly review this fabulous list of methods over at WikiHow.
 We’ve already busted the cropdusting myth, rendering much of the method 1.1 ‘get on the move’ a little less-than-useful.
 Methods 1.2 through 1.4 are the same as far as we’re concerned, and 1.5 is simply hilarious.
 We’re going to skip past method 2 entirely, ‘putting the blame elsewhere’ (’cause it’s mostly just mean, sometimes funny, though clearly effective).